Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_manip.rst

 Arithmetic operations for un-tagged UniTensors can be done exactly the same as with Tensors, see section arithmetic for Tensors.

-Rowrank
+rowrank
 *********

-Another property that we may want to maintain in UniTensor is its rowrank, it simply tells us how the legs of the a UniTensor are split into two halves, one part belongs to the rowspace and the other to the column space.
-Most of the linear algebra algorithms takes a matrix as an input.
-We thus use the rowrank to specify how to cast the input UniTensor into a matrix.
+Another property that we may want to maintain in UniTensor is its rowrank.
+It tells us how the legs of the a UniTensor are split into two halves, one part belongs to the rowspace and the other to the column space.
+A UniTensor can then be seen as a linear operator between these two spaces, or as a matrix.
+The matrix is be seen as having the first *rowrank* indices combined to the first (row-)index and the other indices combined to the second (column-)index.
+Most of the linear algebra algorithms take a matrix as an input.
+We thus use rowrank to specify how to cast the input UniTensor into a matrix.
 In Cytnx, this specification makes it easy to use linalg operations on UniTensors.
-Here is a example about performing **singular value decomposition (SVD)** on a UniTensor:
+Here is an example where a **singular value decomposition (SVD)** is performed on a UniTensor:

 * In Python: